Mojang/Sift/README.md

 ### Defining Aliases

-If you're running some queries every day you can define alias for them so you don't type them out every time you need them.
+If you're running some queries every day you can define alias for them so you don't have to type them out every time you need them.
 You can use the key `alias` in your config file to define a list of aliases:

 ```javascript
 {